Blackberries offer many health benefits. They’re full of vitamins and minerals like C, K, and manganese, high in fiber, and may boost brain health.

 - manage blood sugar levels by slowing the rate of sugar absorption

 - make you feel fuller for longer after eating

 - provide fuel to nourish healthy gut bacteria

 For such a tiny berry, blackberries are high in fiber.
-One cup of raw blackberries has almost 8 grams.
+One cup of raw blackberries has almost

 3. Great source of vitamin K

 Vitamin K is the reason why you don’t bleed profusely when you cut yourself: It helps your blood clot.
 Vitamin K also plays a role in bone metabolism.
 Vitamin K deficiency may lead to bone thinning and bone fractures.
 It may cause easy bruising, heavy menstrual bleeding, and blood in the stool or in the urine.

 Just one cup of raw blackberries provides almost